5.1 Exporting Data to Delimited Files

 writes the data into a file in which NA

-is used to represent all the missing values, just like in the tibble.
+is used to represent all the missing values, just like in a tibble.
 If you want to use another string to represent the missing values in the file, you can set the argument na

 to be the string.